hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step5-services.md

 `minikube service list`{{execute}}

-Notice there are already some services running in the kube-admin namespace.
+Notice there are already some services running in the _kube-system_ namespace.
 These are present because the corresponding Addons are enabled.
-The _kubernetes_dashboard_ is a service that is exposed as a NodePort for your access.
+The _kubernetes-dashboard-katacoda_ is a service that is exposed as a NodePort for your access.

 The URLs for these services can be listed.